zelloptt/zello-channel-api/sdks/js/README.md

 ### Rebuilding the recorder (optional)

-* Note: No need rebuilding the recorder if it was not changed.
+* Note: No need to rebuild the recorder if it was not changed.

 Follow installation instructions in README.md file ([Building from sources](https://github.com/zelloptt/opus-recorder#building-from-sources) section) to build from source.